TonichaB/Niche-Crystals/README.md

 ![colour scheme image](assets/images/colour-scheme-and-accesibility.webp)
-![colour scheme rgb codes](assets/images/colour-scheme-rbg-codes.webp) The colour scheme has been inspired by crystals in particular amathyst crystals, with the various purple and pink tones making up the majority of the website.
+![colour scheme rgb codes](assets/images/colour-scheme-rbg-codes.webp) The colour scheme has been inspired by crystals in particular amethyst crystals, with the various purple and pink tones making up the majority of the website.
 These colours are also inspired by the favicon icon for the website to create consistency for the branded image.
-Text is either in black or white dependant on the background for contrast and easier reading for the user.
+Text is either in black or white depending on the background for contrast and easier reading for the user.
 Using the Adobe Color Accessibility Tools the colour scheme is also confirmed to be suitable for colour blind users.

 ## Typography

-The Niche Crystals site contains two fonts, Pontano Sans for the header of eage page, and Montserrat for the body of the pages.
+The Niche Crystals site contains two fonts, Pontano Sans for the header of each page, and Montserrat for the body of the pages.
 I have chosen these two font types as they do not contradict one another and create a consistent styling for the website.
-Both fonts are also clear and easy to read to be more accesible for all users.
+Both fonts are clear and easy to read to be more accessible for all users.
 Please see the two fonts shown below;<br>
 ![pontano sans font image](assets/images/Pontano-Sans-Font.webp)<br>
 ![montserrat font image](assets/images/Montserrat-font.webp)

 ## Imagery

-The images chosen for the website have been selected due to their high quality on all screen sizes and their relevancy for the website.
+The images chosen for the website have been selected due to their high quality on all screen sizes and their relevance for the website.
 Most images are included within the gallery page, and have been selected to follow consistent stylings and sizes for a sleek appearance on the page.
-All images used on the website have also been formatted as WEBP documents as these provide to be 25% to 35% smaller than JPEG files resulting in quicker loading times for the user.
+All images used on the website have also been formatted as WEBP documents as these prove to be 25% to 35% smaller than JPEG files resulting in quicker loading times for the user.

 ## Wireframes